 Safety, Income and Growth, Inc. (the "Company") is a Maryland corporation that was formed on October 24, 2016 as a wholly-owned subsidiary of iStar Inc. ("iStar").
-Through a series of internal formation transactions, iStar intends to contribute a portfolio of 12 properties to the Company, 11 of which were owned as of September 30, 2015 and all of which were owned as of September 30, 2016.
+Through a series of internal formation transactions, iStar contributed a portfolio of 12 properties to the Company, all of which were owned as of March 31, 2017 and December 31, 2016.
 The properties are subject to long-term net leases consisting of seven ground net leases and one master lease relating to five properties.
 The Company intends to complete an initial public offering of shares of its common stock (the "Offering").
-In connection with the Offering, the Company intends to file a registration statement on Form S-11 with the Securities and Exchange Commission.
+In connection with the Offering, the Company has filed a registration statement on Form S-11 with the Securities and Exchange Commission.
 Upon completion of the Offering, it is expected that the Company will be externally managed by SFTY Manager LLC, an indirect, wholly-owned subsidiary of iStar pursuant to a management agreement.

-The combined financial statements of Safety, Income and Growth, Inc. Predecessor (see Note 2) include (A) for the period ended September 30, 2015: (i) 6 ground net leases and (ii) one master lease covering the accounts of five related properties and (B) for the period ended September 30, 2016: (i) 7 ground net leases and (ii) one master lease covering the accounts of five related properties.
-These 12 properties are located in ten states.
+The combined financial statements of Safety, Income and Growth, Inc. Predecessor (see Note 2) include (A) for the three months ended March 31, 2017: (i) 7 ground net leases; and (ii) one master lease covering the accounts of five related properties; and (B) for the three months ended March 31, 2016: (i) 6 ground net leases; and (ii) one master lease covering the accounts of five related properties.
+These 12 properties are located in nine states.

 The Company operates its business through one segment by owning, managing, acquiring and financing commercial properties subject to long-term net leases.
-The Company's leases are typically triple-net leases, meaning that the tenant is responsible for development costs, capital expenditures and all property operating expenses, such as maintenance, real estate taxes and insurance.
+The Company's leases are typically triple-net leases, meaning that the tenant is responsible for development costs, capital expenditures and all property operating expenses, such as maintenance, real estate taxes and insurance